Canadian Pacific 2-8-0 N-2-a, b, and c: Modifications

 In the 1920s onward Canadian Pacific saw an increasing need for larger locomotives.
-Most of this class were relocated to either CP's Ogden or Montreal shops for a short time while 65 were converted to Class P1n 2-8-2 renumbered 5200-5264 in 1946 a larger boiler was added as well as a trailing truck and a new cab.
+Most of this class were relocated to either CP's Ogden or Montreal shops for a short time while 65 were converted to Class P1n 2-8-2 renumbered 5200–5264 in 1946 a larger boiler was added as well as a trailing truck and a new cab.
 They could haul several more thousand pounds than the original 2-8-0's could.
 Many of this class were converted, although not all, as many survived as 2-8-0's until the end of steam on CP.

 Preservation

-Of the 199 locomotives that were built, only four remain in existence.
+Of the 199 locomotives that were built, only two remain in existence.

-3512 still exists, although not in a heritage park.
-On January 1, 1947, 3512 was returning to Nelson, British Columbia, when the rail barge tipped and the entire train fell into the water.
-The complete engine, with tender, caboose, and snowplow, still reside at the bottom of Slocan Lake, in relatively good condition, well preserved in the deep, fresh water.